aaronsaray/aaronsaray.com/_posts/2017-04-17-my-site-redesign-simpler-faster-but-less-user-friendly.md

 ### The New Design

 Well, the first thing I did was decide that I wanted a more readable font.
 After reviewing other web-fonts, I figured I'd just go with standard web browser based fonts.
 These days, user agents make more of them available to the web.
 So, I opted for some built in serif fonts.
-I chose serif becuase monitors and phones have higher resolutions than they used to - so the idea that sans-serif fonts are easier to read for text on them - I just don't buy that anymore.
+I chose serif because monitors and phones have higher resolutions than they used to - so the idea that sans-serif fonts are easier to read for text on them - I just don't buy that anymore.

 Next, I restricted the maximum width of the pages.
 This was to stop it from creating forever-wide pages for people with wide monitors.
 Yes, it's nice to have a giant monitor, but most people with them either don't maximize their browser or appreciate the reading experience being curated I'm sure.